ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/030-minimum-reactive.md

 In this example, `o` behaves almost the same as a normal object.

-What's interesting is that the Proxy object can take a second argument and register a handler.
+Now, what's interesting is that Proxy can take a second argument and register a handler.
 This handler is a handler for object operations.
-Take a look at the following example.
+Please take a look at the following example:

 ```ts
 const o = new Proxy(